 It takes about 12 hours to reach Kaza from Manali.
 From Delhi through Manali, it will take about 20 to 22 hours.

-If you go from Manali, you need a permit for Rohtang pass.
-If you visit from Shimla, you need to obtain an inner line permit.
+If you go from Manali, you need a permit for Rohtang Pass.
+If you visit Spiti valley from Shimla, you need to obtain an inner line permit.

-Spiti is in a high altitude.
+Spiti is at a high altitude.
 Most of the villages there are above 3700 meters.
 So, you might experience altitude mountain sickness (AMS).

 Yes, absolutely!
 This is the best trip one could enjoy.
 However, for flexibility, you can add one more day.